-The Smile Architects performs periodontal procedures in Huntersville, NC.
+The Smile Architects perform periodontal procedures in Huntersville, NC.
 Call us at 704-875-1621 to learn more and schedule a dental appointment.

-Home care is an extremely important part of maintaining healthy teeth and gums, but even excellent home care cannot prevent bacteria and plaque.
-If the plaque is not removed, it can harden, becoming calculus.
-We will recommend a periodontal maintenance program that is best for you based on how quickly you develop calculus and your past and current periodontal health.
-During your maintenance visits we will perform an oral examination as well as a dental cleaning.
+While good dental hygiene at home is an extremely important part of maintaining healthy teeth and gums, even excellent hygiene, you cannot prevent bacteria and plaque.
+If the plaque is not removed, it can harden, and become calculus.
+We recommend having a periodontal maintenance program based on your needs, including both how quickly you develop calculus and your past and current periodontal health.
+During your maintenance visits, we’ll perform an oral examination as well as a dental cleaning.

-Cosmetic periodontal surgery includes, but is not limited to Crown Lengthening, Soft Tissue Grafts, and Bone Grafting.
-These procedures can enhance your smile by correcting problems like long or short teeth, uneven gum line, receding gums, exposed roots, and indentations in the gums or jawbone.
+Along with non-surgical periodontal therapy, we offer cosmetic periodontal surgery such as Crown Lengthening, Soft Tissue Grafts, and Bone Grafting.
+These procedures can enhance your smile, correcting problems like long or short teeth, an uneven gum line, receding gums, exposed roots, and indentations in the gums or jawbone.

 Scaling and Root Planing

-ARESTIN® is a locally applied antibiotic that delivers minocycline microspheres in the form of a powder.
-It is placed directly into the infected periodontal pocket at the time of scaling and root planing procedures for easy, targeted treatment.
-The microspheres adhere to the surrounding surfaces to provide a sustained release of the antibiotic at the site of active infection for effective treatment.
-It is used in pocket depth reduction and may be used as part of a periodontal maintenance program.
+ARESTIN® is a locally applied antibiotic delivering minocycline microspheres in the form of a powder.
+Placed directly into an infected periodontal pocket at the time of scaling and root planing procedures, it provides easy, targeted treatment.
+The microspheres adhere to the surrounding surfaces, offering a sustained release of the antibiotic at the site of active infection.
+This effective treatment is used in pocket depth reduction and may be used as part of a periodontal maintenance program.